 Few resorts have rooms overlooking the backwaters, and I didn’t care to check their prices.

-Best option here is Vedanta Hostel.
+The best option here is Vedanta Hostel.
 They charge 350 per night for a dorm bed and has a great atmosphere for backpackers.
 But, the hostel is full most of the times, so get your bed reserved well in advance.

 In Town – Rooms are available everywhere in the town, but the cheapest ones are near the bus stand or the main market.
 I stayed at a place called Udupi Lodge for 250 per night.
 The room was OK.
 Food options were amazing here (ask for Indian Coffee House or Thaffs).
 Backwaters are 15 minutes walk from here.
 The main jetty is 2 minutes from here (this is important, you will see why).